microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/event-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and [event](../resources/event.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an [event](../resources/event.md) object in the response body.
-## Example
+## Examples

+### Example 1: Get a specified event
-##### Request 1
+#### Request
-The first example gets the specified event.
+The following example gets the specified event.
 It specifies the following:

 - A `Prefer: outlook.timezone` header to get date time values returned in Pacific Standard Time.
 - A `$select` query parameter to return specific properties.
 Without a `$select` parameter, all of the event properties will be returned.